Child Sexual Abuse Lawyer in Texas

 Contact Our Experienced Lawyers Today for a Free Consultation

 If you have been falsely accused of molesting a child in Texas, contact Stuckle & Associates PLLC today.
-Paul Stuckle is an experienced child molestation lawyer who will make every effort to help you achieve the most desirable outcome for your particular situation.
-Call (972) 423-4405 or send an online message to schedule your free consultation.
+Paul Stuckle is an experienced sexual assault defenese lawyer who will make every effort to help you achieve the most desirable outcome for your particular situation.
+Call (972) 423-4405 or send an online message to schedule your free consultation at our Plano office.